rse-ops/rse-ops.github.io/pages/docs.md

   </div>

 <br>
-<p class="alert alert-info"> These pages are in the process of being created, come back soon!</p>
+<p class="alert alert-info">If you'd like to help brainstorm or contribute ideas or feedback, join the conversation at the <a href="https://github.com/rse-radiuss/roadmap" target="_blank">roadmap</a> repository and discussion area.</p>